 Is It Safe to Eat Raw Eggs?

-Mention eating raw eggs to someone, and they will most likely think of two things: food poisoning and body building.
+Mention eating raw eggs to someone, and they will most likely think of two things: food poisoning and bodybuilding.
+The fear of contracting a bout of salmonella poisoning stops many people from eating them raw.
+However, a great many people worldwide consume raw eggs regularly and safely.

 Cooking with raw eggs